-Alphabet Inc. Conflict Minerals Report For The Year Ended December 31, 2019
+Alphabet Inc. Conflict Minerals Report For The Year Ended December 31, 2021

-This Conflict Minerals Report for the year ended December 31, 2019 (this "CMR") is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Rule"), which requires certain reporting and disclosure related to conflict minerals.
+This Conflict Minerals Report for the year ended December 31, 2021 (this "CMR") is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Rule"), which requires certain reporting and disclosure related to conflict minerals.
 Conflict minerals are currently defined as cassiterite, columbite-tantalite, wolframite, gold, or their derivatives, which are limited to tin, tantalum, tungsten, and gold ("3TG")1 for the purpose of this assessment.
 These requirements apply to registrants whatever the geographic origin of their conflict minerals and whether or not their conflict minerals fund armed conflict.
 Please refer to the Rule, Form SD, and SEC Release No. 34-67716 for definitions to the terms used in this CMR, unless otherwise defined herein.

-Statements in this CMR are based on our due diligence activities performed in good faith for the calendar year 2019 and are based on information available at the time of this filing, unless otherwise indicated.
-Factors that could affect the accuracy of these statements include, but are not limited to, incomplete supplier data or available smelter and/or refiner (collectively referred to as "smelter(s)") data, errors or omissions by suppliers or smelters, ongoing certifications of smelters, continued guidance or amendments to the Rule, and other issues.
+Statements in this CMR are based on our due diligence activities performed in good faith for the calendar year 2021 and are based on information available at the time of this filing, unless otherwise indicated.
+Factors that could affect the accuracy of these statements include, but are not limited to, incomplete supplier data or available smelter and/or refiner (collectively referred to as "smelter(s)") data, errors or omissions by suppliers or smelters, ongoing certifications of smelters, continued guidance or amendments to the Rule, and other issues, including those resulting from the impact of the coronavirus pandemic ("COVID-19").
 Additionally, this CMR may contain forward-looking statements that reflect what we strive to achieve in the future as we continue to improve our responsible sourcing program.
 These forward-looking statements are based on current expectations and assumptions that are subject to risks and uncertainties.